 Build and maintain positive working relationships with co-workers, other County employees, and the public using principles of good customer service.

 Work is typically performed in an indoor office environment with controlled temperature conditions and outdoors in all weather conditions.
 Duties may be performed in close proximity to individuals who may be dangerous and/or uncooperative, firearms and other weapons, and other environmental conditions related to law enforcement fieldwork.

 Experience and Training Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Four years of increasingly responsible experience in criminal investigative work, at least two years of which have been as a District Attorney's Investigator, including one year directly related lead or supervisory experience is desired.
+Experience: Four years of increasingly responsible experience in criminal investigative work, at least two years of which have been as a District Attorney's Investigator; one year directly related lead or supervisory experience is desired.

-Training: Equivalent to an Associate’s degree from a college with major course work in criminal justice, business or public administration, or a related field.
+Training: Equivalent to an associate’s degree from an accredited college or university with major course work in criminal justice, business or public administration, or a related field.

 May need to possess a valid driver’s license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 Possession of an advanced certificate issued by the California Peace Officer Standards and Training Commission (P.O.S.T.).
 Completion of the California P.O.S.T.
 Supervisory Course within 12 months after appointment.